mylonics/zephyr-ide/README.md

 ## Known Issues
-* If using zsh as the shell, vscode may need to be restarted when changing the installation folder/type in order to point to the correct python virtual environment.
+* zsh as a shell is not supported, bash should be available on linux and mac os installs
 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
+### 1.1.4
+Force use of bash when zsh is the default profile.

 ### 1.1.3
-Some mscOS compatibility fixes.
+Some macOS compatibility fixes.

 ### 1.1.2
 Allow any folder to be the zephyr install folder and allow to manually specificy tools directory.